What is cognitive functioning?

 Development in cognitive functioning varies.
 Children excel at some mental abilities and lag behind in others.
 Cognitive functioning can be improved with practice.

-How does Awesome Escape Rooms 4 Kids improve your children's cognitive functioning?
+How does escaping with Awesome Escape Rooms 4 Kids improve students' cognitive functioning?

-At Awesome Escape Rooms 4 Kids we teach children strategies to enhance their cognitive functioning and with the escape rooms they have a fun and challenging experience practicing the skills collaboratively and repeatedly.
+At Awesome Escape Rooms 4 Kids we teach children strategies to enhance their cognitive functioning and they practice these skills each time they escape.

 Link to the BC Curriculum

 The BC Curriculum targets the development of cognitive functioning with the inclusion of core competency skills.
-The core competency skills represent cognitive functions and are practiced with every subject.
-This gives children and youth many opportunities to develop their cognitive functioning.
-In addition, elementary and high school students are evaluated on their abilities to demonstrate core competencies skills.
-This guarantees that they remain an important aspect of learning.
+The core competency skills represent cognitive functions that are practiced with every subject.
+Elementary and high school students are evaluated on their abilities to demonstrate core competencies skills.
+This guarantees that core competencies remain an important aspect of learning.

 Link to work and future success

 The core competency skills are referred to as soft business skills.
 These are the skills that everyone uses regardless of where they work.
-Stronger skills have been linked to leadership fast tracking and better mental health.
-Many children start working in casual jobs as early as 12 years old (eg. babysitting) and enter the workforce at 15.
-Strong core competency/soft business skills give children a greater feeling of control in their early work experiences and throughout their academic studies.
+Stronger skills have been linked to leadership fast-tracking and better mental health.
+Many children have casual jobs at 12 years old (babysitting) and enter the workforce by 15 years old.
+Strong core competency/soft business skills give pre-teens and teens greater feelings of control in their early work experiences and throughout their academic studies.